KannonZenetism/zenetism-field-physics/zenetism/MP09-time-death-and-glossary-ch22-24.md

 **Deep Psyche** and **Deep Logos**,
 held in lateral relation rather than vertical succession.

-The ancients saw the Soul-Mind bifurcation clearly.
+The ancients saw the Soul / Mind bifurcation clearly.
 But lacking the geometry of the dyad,
 they strung it across the vertical axis.
 Zenetism folds it back into the single plane of Form.